- Mind Map View

 - Muscles acting on the sacrum and ilium generate coordinated action at their other attachments on the spine and extremities.

-- All joint actions involved in shock absorption are functions of nutation.
+- All joint & muscular actions involved in shock absorption are functions of nutation.

-- All muscular actions involved in shock absorption are functions of counternutation.
+- All joint & muscular actions involved in rebound are functions of counternutation.